jarklee/MaterialDateTimePicker/README.md

 Allows you to enable or disable a seconds and minutes picker ont he `TimepickerDialog`.
 Enabling the seconds picker, implies enabling the minutes picker.
 Disabling the minute picker will disable the seconds picker.
 The last applied setting will be used.
 By default `enableSeconds = false` and `enableMinutes = true`.

 ## FAQ

-### Why not use `SupportDialogFragment`?
-Not using the support library versions has been a well considered choice, based on the following considerations:

-* Less than 5% of the devices using the android market do not support native `Fragments`, a number which will decrease even further going forward.
-* Even if you use `SupportFragments` in your application, you can still use the normal `FragmentManager`

-This means that in the current setup everyone can use the library: people using the support library and people not using the support library.

-Finally changing to `SupportDialogFragment` now will break the API for all the people using this library.

-If you do really need `SupportDialogFragment`, you should fork the library.
-It involves changing all of 2 lines of code, so it should be easy enough to keep it up to date with the upstream.

 ### Why does the `DatePickerDialog` return the selected month -1?
 In the java `Calendar` class months use 0 based indexing: January is month 0, December is month 11.
 This convention is widely used in the java world, for example the native Android DatePicker.